AdminOfThis/Frequent/README.md

  https://junit.org/junit5/

 ### Build
 The whole project is built with Maven.
-It currently conatains two submodules, and the main project.
+It currently contains two submodules, and the main project.
 The submodules are:

  - **Util** A generic library which contains convenience methods for writing/loading properties, handling JavaFX problems, initializing Logging and much more.
  - **JavaVersionChecker** A simple mini project which checks the installed Java Version against a minimum requirement, to see if the programm can even start.
 Sits in an extra project, because it gets compiled for Java 1.6 to show an Error Message if neccessary.